Court of Appeal of New Brunswick

 The Court of Appeal of New Brunswick (Cour d'appel du Nouveau-Brunswick) (frequently referred to as New Brunswick Court of Appeal or NBCA) is the appellate court in the province of New Brunswick.
 There are five Justices, one Chief Justice, any former judge of the Court of Appeal who is a supernumerary judge and any former Chief Justice of New Brunswick who is a judge or a supernumerary judge.
 The court sits in Fredericton, New Brunswick.
 Cases are heard by a panel of three judges.

-As of 2018, the Chief Justice is the Honourable Marc Richard.
+As of 2018, the Chief Justice is the Honourable J.C.
+Marc Richard.

 Jurisdiction

 The court hears appeals from the Court of King's Bench of New Brunswick, Provincial Court of New Brunswick, and various tribunals.
 Cases tried by the court can be appealed to the Supreme Court of Canada, but in practice this happens only a few times a year.